biostochastics/CodeConCat/README.md

 - **Clipboard Integration** (`pyperclip`): Used for copying output to the clipboard.
 Installed by default.
 - **Token Counting** (`tiktoken`): For accurate GPT-4 token counting.
 - **Security Scanning** (`transformers`): For advanced code security scanning (if enabled in config) and Claude tokenizer.
+- **Tree-sitter Parsing** (`tree_sitter`): For enhanced code parsing capabilities.
+All Tree-sitter language bindings are bundled with CodeConCat for use with supported languages.

 Install with extras: